 A music industry professional with more than 30 years of international experience representing songwriters and their intellectual property, Michelle has represented the catalogs of the world's most well-respected and influential songwriters, producers and recording artists.

 Tiring of the LA scene, Michelle moved back to NYC to serve as U.S. Marketing Director for UK-based Fiction Management/Publishing/Records companies, where she helped to break alternative darlings, THE CURE, in America.

-In the early 90's Michelle was hired to run the copyright, licensing and royalties divisions of Cherry Lane Music Group, whose interests included not only their publishing and print music companies but also their label (Guitar Recordings), magazine (Guitar Magazine) and video company (Cherry Lane Video Productions).
+Her next gig was running Cherry Lane Music Group’s copyright, licensing and royalties divisions on behalf of their publishing and print music companies, their label (Guitar Recordings), magazine (Guitar Magazine) and video company (Cherry Lane Video Productions).
 (In 2010, Cherry Lane Music was sold to BMG for an undisclosed sum between $85 and 100 million dollars).

-She was lured away from her indie, alternative roots into the corporate publishing world by the world's largest publisher, EMI Music Publishing to run their TV/Film Copyright Administration Department in NY.
-In this role, she represented the world-renowned catalogs of Lennon & McCartney, Stevie Wonder and Lou Reed and more contemporary artists including Nirvana, Foo Fighters, Red Hot Chili Peppers, Goo Goo Dolls, PINK, Alicia Keys and producers Sean "Puff Daddy" Combs, Jermaine Dupri, Dallas Austin, and Salaam Remi.
-She was also involved in EMI's acquisition of Berry Gordy's Motown song catalog containing over 15,000 copyrights, including 100 Number One hits.
-She also worked with TV/film composers including John Barry, creator of the famous James Bond themes and scores.
+Michelle was eventually lured away from her indie roots into the corporate publishing world by the world's largest publisher, EMI Music Publishing.
+Running EMI’s TV/Film Copyright Administration Department in NY, she represented the legacy catalogs of Lennon & McCartney, Stevie Wonder, Michael Jackson and Lou Reed and a diverse roster of artists including Nirvana, Foo Fighters, Red Hot Chili Peppers, Aerosmith, PINK, Alicia Keys and producers Sean "Puff Daddy" Combs, Jermaine Dupri, Dallas Austin, Jam/Lewis and Salaam Remi.
+She was also involved in EMI's acquisition of the Motown song catalog containing over 15,000 copyrights and 100 Number One hits.
+She also represented the works of TV/film composers including John Barry, creator of the famous James Bond theme and scores.